cywf/sentinel-project/README.md

 ### **Team breakdown**

+- Lead project manager: responsible for overall coordination and management of the phase
-- Marketing team: responsible for creating and executing marketing campaigns and materials
+- Marketing team: responsible for developing and implementing marketing campaigns and strategies
-- Sales team: responsible for following up with leads, scheduling sales calls and meetings, and closing deals
+- Sales team: responsible for following up with leads and closing deals
+- Onboarding team: responsible for implementing the onboarding process for new clients
-- Customer success team: responsible for onboarding new clients and gathering and analyzing feedback from end users
+- Feedback team: responsible for gathering and analyzing feedback from end users on the product and service
+- Improvement team: responsible for identifying areas for improvement based on end user feedback and implementing updates and improvements

 ### **Phase Goals of Each Team**

 - Marketing team:
     - Review and finalize marketing and sales proposals and documents
     - Train team on using marketing and sales tools and platforms